Health Department 'rescues' 22 tons of food from trash in program that feeds the hungry

 Davenport works as a delivery driver for the Kern County Department of Public Health’s Waste Hunger, Not Food program.

-For five days a week, she drives to a series of schools and business, picking up leftover food that would have otherwise been thrown away, and she delivers that food to local churches who distribute it to those in need in their immediate communities.
+For five days a week, she drives to a series of schools and businesses, picking up leftover food that would have otherwise been thrown away, and she delivers that food to local churches that distribute it to those in need in their immediate communities.

 Sometimes, when Davenport drops the food off, the churches hold lunches shortly thereafter.
 She sometimes sticks around to speak with the men and women who show up.